imatheria/Texter/README.md

 ### Development progress

-Unfortunately, we still may encounter numerous things that doesn't work poperly.
+Unfortunately, there is a little change that we still encounter numerous things that don't work poperly.
 There may be unexpected browser-hangups or unexpected behaviour.
 There may be collisions between the Texter-Routines and the ones from Github-Pages.
 I am not able to test this software in all available browsers, i just go with Chromium and Firefox.
 And yes, there may still be some bugs in Texter.
 Let me know about any hassle with this.
-But if everythings works fine, please let me know also :-)
+But for now, **just assume everythings works fine and give it a try.** :-)

+Right now, i am tracking an issue of dropped layers if style changes multiple times in a script.

 Should i package this inside npm?
 Not sure.
 No time right now.

 ## stuff to pop up here in near future

-* some Working examples
+* some more working examples
 * A short tutorial, followed by a little documentation.

 ---